 One of the main reasons that I’ve been hesitant to become involved romantically with non-Black men, especially white men, is because of some of the ideas that have been voiced by SOME who claim the Biracial/Multiracial movement.

 Several things have bothered me about it.

 1. The idea that “race-mixing,” started in the 1970s with white women and Black men.
 It is a major pet peeve of mine when some people act as if children born of both white and black parents did not exist before the term Biracial was coined.
-No, brown children , born of Black and white parents have always existed, but prior to Loving Vs. Virginia, the majority of the time, they were the illegitimate children of Black women and white men.
-These brown children didn’t have the privilege to acknowledge their white fathers, so we just called them Black.
-I think that when people pretend that “race mixing,” is an innovative trend that started when white women/black men got together in droves, they ignore the complex history of race relations and they erase the struggles of Black mothers who had children by white men from history.
-This idea that “race mixing,” is a new phenomenon makes society seem more “post-racial,” than it really is…and it creates the illusion that race no longer matters just because white women and Black men can marry and have legitimate children with more ease than previously in history.
+No, brown children , born of Black and white parents have always existed, but prior to Loving Vs. Virginia, the illegitimate children of Black women and white men didn’t have the privilege to acknowledge their white fathers, so we just called them Black.
+I think that when people pretend that “race mixing,” is an innovative trend that started after Loving v.
+Virginia and largely consist of white women/black men, they ignore the complex history of race relations and they erase the struggles of Black mothers who had children by white men from history.
+This idea that “race mixing,” is a new phenomenon makes society seem more “post-racial,” than it really is…and it creates the illusion that race no longer matters.

 2. The idea that children born of white parent and black parent will end racism.
 As I mentioned, race mixing has been going on forever and there is still racism.
 Black and white people having children together will not eliminate racism, sorry.